cedricvanrompay/blog/content/extended-gcd.md

 We learn to do the division of A by B by trying A - B, A - 2B, A - 3B... until "we cannot subtract any more Bs".
-More formally, doing to euclidean division of A by B consists in finding Q and R such that
+More formally, doing the euclidean division of A by B consists in finding Q and R such that

     A = QB + R
     and R < B